-Yes, you can get rewarded for turning appliances off manually (at the plug socket) during Equivents.
+Yes, you can get rewarded for turning appliances off manually (at the plug socket) during equivents.

 That doesn't mean we're encouraging you to stop every appliance or sit in the dark for an hour!

-By participating in Equivents manually, you’ll learn more about your energy consumption, the power usage of different appliances, and how to be smarter with your energy.
+By participating in equivents manually, you’ll learn more about your energy consumption, the power usage of different appliances, and how to be smarter with your energy.
 There are easy ways to reduce energy usage without affecting your lifestyle whilst reducing CO2 emissions and earning benefits from it!

-Ideas for participating in Equivents using Manual control:
+Ideas for participating in equivents manually:

 - Pause your washing machine if it is in mid-cycle

 - Turn off the lights in rooms that are not being used.

 Switch off and/or unplug chargers and other electronics not being used e.g.

 - Phone chargers